About The Truman Group

 Lauren Christensen holds a doctoral degree in Clinical Psychology and is a Licensed Psychologist.
 She has worked in a variety of settings as a clinician, including private practice in the East Coast of the US, as well as part of a pre-deployment medical team for the Department of Defense.
 Lauren’s private practice work has been primarily focused on the treatment of adolescents and adults struggling with anxiety, depression, relationship issues, trauma, grief, and adjustment to change and life transitions.
 Lauren uses an individualized approach in therapy, combining cognitive, mindfulness, and acceptance-based theories to help clients identify obstacles and achieve their goals.

 Laura Dimmick holds a doctoral degree in Clinical Psychology and is a Licensed Clinical Psychologist.
-She has provided psychological services across multiple settings, including private practice, community mental health, university counseling centers, and a VA-sponsored center for returning combat veterans and their families.
-Laura’s clinical work has focused primarily on treatment of adults and older adolescents coping with anxiety, depression, eating disorders, relationship issues, trauma, grief, and adjustment issues via life changes and transitions.
-She has also focused on working with LGBTQ individuals and families and on peak performance work with students and athletes.
-Laura has an integrative style that incorporates cognitive-behavioral, relational, insight-oriented, mindfulness, and solution-focused approaches and tailors therapeutic work to the specific needs of each individual.
+She has provided psychological services across multiple settings, including private practice, community mental health clinics, university counseling centers, and a VA-sponsored center for returning combat veterans and their families.
+Dr. Dimmick’s clinical work has focused primarily on treatment of adults and older adolescents coping with a variety of presenting concerns, to include anxiety, depression, eating and body image issues, relationship issues, trauma, grief, and adjustment issues via major life changes and transitions.
+She has also focused on working with LGBTQ+ individuals and families and on peak performance work with students and athletes.
+Dr. Dimmick has an integrative style that incorporates cognitive-behavioral therapy, relational and interpersonal therapy, mindfulness-based approaches, DBT-informed approaches, emotion-focused therapy, and solution-focused therapy, and she tailors therapeutic work to the specific needs of each individual.
+As an adolescent and young adult, Dr. Dimmick lived in Munich, Germany, where she attended and graduated from the Bavarian International School; she has since lived in Australia and Western Europe and currently lives and works internationally.

 Lisa Hekel is a Licensed Clinical Social Worker, who has been providing clinical treatment for over 18 years in a variety of settings including private practice, school-based, outpatient and disaster/crisis response.
 As an expatriate, Lisa has spent over ten years providing personalized services world-wide, using her experiences to support individuals and their families living cross-culturally, including issues related to unaccompanied deployment.
 Her work with active duty military and veterans focuses on adjustment and trauma issues using an integrative style of mindfulness and cognitive-behavioral interventions.
 She specializes in issues related to grief, loss, and attachment, through a solution focused approach.
 Lisa has extensive experience working alongside international schools providing guidance for teachers and administrations in regards to the unique needs of transient students and their families.
 She meets clients where they are at and guides them through purposeful and goal oriented practice.